Cookies on this website

 • Qualitative Research

-I am the ECR Rep for the British Sociological Association Medical Sociology Group.
+In addition, I am a representative for the British Sociological Association Medical Sociology Group.
+I am currently leading on EDI and the Foundation for the Sociology of Health and Illness book prize.
 I also blog for Mental Elf, an interdisciplinary Charity which reviews research articles on Mental Health with the aim to make this research more accessible.